morpav/zceq_solver/README.md

    2.3) We iterate through the histogram and eliminate all segment values (collision groups) with number of strings smaller then 2 or higher then 13 (configurable).
 These strings cannot typically produce a reasonable solution.
-For cases <2 it is obvious, there cannot be a collision.
+It is obvious for cases <2, there cannot be a collision.
 For the higher sizes, the insight is following.
 Input data should not be distinguishable from random data (given that blake2b is a good hash function).
 It is highly improbable that more then 13 strings collide in a particular segment.
 But it happens in reality quite often when duplicate strings are involved in in some colliding strings (transitively).
-Filtering collision groups greater then 13 tries to filters invalid solutions early.
+Filtering of collision groups greater then 13 tries to filter invalid solutions early.
 It is a really cheap check as well.

    While eliminating collision groups of bad sizes, we calculate